Erasmus+ Funding for School Student Mobilities in Spain

 Pre-departure planning, visa support, and post-mobility reporting and evaluation.

-What EUTA Handles for You
+What EUTA handles for you

 We take care of the logistics so your school can focus on learning outcomes.
 Here’s what we provide: